bus driving on the road

 Government agency claims often require the completion of special forms and adherence to strict deadlines.
 Failure to submit the forms on time or accurately may result in the loss of your right to seek compensation.

-Why Do I Need a Bus Accident Attorney in Ohio?
+Why Do I Need A Bus Accident Attorney In Ohio?

 Throughout our practice, we have achieved numerous favorable settlements and verdicts on behalf of accident victims.
 Rest assured, we will tirelessly work towards obtaining the maximum compensation available for your case.
 Contact us today!